sqmk/huejay/README.md

 - `lt` - Less than: condition is satisfied when sensor state is less than condition's `value`
 - `eq` - Equal to: condition is satisfied when sensor state equals the condition's `value`
 - `dx` - Changed: condition is satisfied when sensor state changes to a different value
+- `ddx` - Delayed changed: condition is satisfied when sensor delayed state changes to a different value
+- `stable` - Stable: condition is satisfied when sensor state is stable for condition's `value`
+- `not stable` - Not stable: condition is satisfied when sensor state is not stable for condition's `value`

 *Note: Huejay abstracts the raw operator values on creating conditions.*